Edwards-R/redlist_docs/irecord_data_analysis/bounds_check_code/spatial_scrapbook.md

 Looking at the number of records which fail the spatial checker per verifiers.
 Using all verifiers with > 1,000 'Correct' verifications.

 >Mike Fox is included in this, but ant results are expected to be very low accuracy due to low input data to the BAB.
+>> Future note: Mike Fox didn't follow iRecord or BWARS rules so be cautious anyway!

 ### Query
 ```